| Shady spots were in demand at the tenth annual Alumni Tournament of Champions held in Gladstone, New Jersey on June 6th. University of Maryland and

 novice levels (known today as the limit levels) to finish in the top five

 in the Region 3 open rider standings her junior and senior years.
+The Marist entourage also includes a graduate of the Rochester

 Institute of Technology named Lindsay Voak, who trains at Crosswinds